 First of all, there are two items you should purchase:

 - Castile Soap.
 I looooooove Dr. Bronner’s Castile soaps.
 They are organic and fair-trade, and come in many different varieties.
 You can buy them all over the place: Amazon, Target, Whole Foods, etc. and the travel sizes are only $2!
 You only need a tiny drop each time, so these last forever.
 The one pictured above is Hemp Almond, made from: organic coconut oil, palm kernel oil, olive oil, hemp oil, and jojoba oil.
 These ingredients remove dead skin cells, germs, dirt, and makeup residue.
 A much better option than most brush sprays or shampoos that can be around $20 and contain nasty ingredients.

 - Scrubber.
 Optional, but super helpful!
 I have this one from Amazon ($1.09 – so cheap!).
 I like this one because it has two different sized sections for different sized brushes.
 So you can clean anything from a tiny eye shadow brush to a giant kabuki brush.

 - Put a few drops of castile soap on your scrubber.

 - Scrub (not too rough, but not too gentle) your brush over the scrubber with warm water running over it.
 Add more soap as necessary to get a nice lather.
 Keep going until there is no more soap or suds coming off.

-- Do this no less than 2x per week to keep your brushes clean!
+- Do this at least 2x per month to keep your brushes clean!